 I had planned to explore the village some, and try my Portuguese with the locals, but my creative will proved no match for the hammock at the pousada, so I crashed out.
 I did get a chance to eat some fresh chicken (really fresh, as in killed just for me!) and visit with/thank the family who made it, but most of what occurred between arriving in Santa Luzia and heading back the next morning (again at 4 a.m.) was a blur.

 Arriving back in Santo Amaro after having hiked a whopping 36 miles (60 km) put into perspective why getting to the Lençóis Maranhenses had been so difficult.
-And why that’s a good thing: Were it not for the remoteness of this vast wonderland, it would’ve long since been destroyed by resort developers.
+And why that’s a good thing: Were it not for the remoteness of this vast wonderland, the Brazil sand dunes national park would’ve long since been destroyed by resort developers.